financelurker/hacs_integrations/custom_components/ansible_playbook/README.md

 * This project was inspired by the Home Assistant demo switch platform.
 * The Ansible Playbook Switch uses the Ansible Python API to execute playbooks.
-* This custom component was created with the help of [ChatGPT](https://github.com/chatgpt), a language model trained by OpenAI.
-ChatGPT provided guidance on how to use the Ansible Python API to create a Home Assistant component that can run Ansible playbooks and report results back to the switches' attributes.